-Nida is an Associate in the Property Litigation team, who advises on all aspects of commercial and residential property disputes.
+Nida is a Senior Associate in the Property Litigation team, who advises on all aspects of commercial and residential property disputes.

 Nida acts for a wide range of clients, from private clients to high profile PLCs, in relation to contentious commercial and residential property matters.
 Her mains areas of work include lease renewals (opposed and unopposed), exercising break options, dilapidations, applications for consent to assign/sublet, arrears recovery, forfeiture, trespass, rights of first refusal and enfranchisement rights.
 Nida also works closely with the Property team, providing strategic advice to avoid litigation where appropriate.

 Nida graduated from King’s College London with an LLB in Law.
 She completed her legal training at BPP Law School.